 The only other comment I’ll add is that three other reviews I’ve read on this same hand-built wheelset wrote that their Metrons came in out of true.
 While I’ve not experienced this issue with the Metrons I’ve tested, and it’s certainly one that can be easily fixed, it suggests the need to be vigilant when inspecting these and any new wheelset.

-Vision wheels are frequently discounted (Chain Reaction Cycles, Westbrook Cycles, Mantel UK) and this often makes them a great bargain.
-If you ride more flat than rollers and want an all carbon aero wheelset that’s plenty stiff and you can manage trueing them up or have someone who can, the Metron 55 at the right price is worth considering.
+Vision wheels are frequently discounted and this often makes them a great bargain.
+Go to these search results at Know’s Shop to see where you can buy the Metron 55 at the best prices from stores I recommend.
+If you ride more flats than rollers and want an all carbon aero wheelset that’s plenty stiff and you can manage trueing them up or have someone who can, the Metron 55 at the right price is worth considering.

-The late Steve Hed and his HED Cycling company were one of the innovators along with Zipp in aero wheel design, demonstrating that a round-nose, toroid shaped, wide rim offered a faster and better handling solution that managed the crosswinds better than traditional narrow, flat sided, V-shaped rims.
-While he applied these innovations to deep carbon tubular wheels but felt firmly that carbon clinchers didn’t brake well enough to associate his company’s name with so his company has never made them.
+The late Steve Hed and his HED Cycling company were one of the innovators along with Zipp in aero wheel design, demonstrating that a round-nose, toroid shaped, wide rim offered a faster and better handling solution that managed the crosswinds better than traditional narrow, flat-sided, V-shaped rims.
+While he applied these innovations to deep carbon tubular wheels but firmly believed that carbon clinchers didn’t brake well enough to associate his company’s name with so his company has never made them.

 Other companies – most notably Shimano, Mavic and Campagnolo – who are more conservative in their product design have generally followed the same braking philosophy as HED and also make carbon-alloy clincher aero wheels instead of all carbon ones.
 But none of the carbon-alloy wheels from the major brands reviewed here except HED have as wide or rounded a rim and therefore the aerodynamic performance the HED wheels do.